thospfuller/rcoboldi/README.md

 #### From the browser:

-The next step is to test this in R so point your browser to [http://localhost:8787](http://localhost:8787) and use "rstudio" and "password" to login and then execute the following:
+The next  is to test this in R so point your browser to [http://localhost:8787](http://localhost:8787) and use "rstudio" and "password" to login and then execute the following:

 ```
 library(RCOBOLDI)